Corporation Tax: How and when to pay

 Filing your Company Tax Return (CT600)

 You are responsible for calculating how much Corporation Tax your company owes and reporting it on your Company Tax Return (CT600).
+The filing deadline is 12 months after the end of your accounting period.

 How to pay Corporation Tax

-You can pay your Corporation Tax directly to HMRC using one of the following methods:
+You can pay your Corporation Tax directly to HMRC using one of the following methods: Online or mobile banking, Direct Debit, debit or credit card, or cash or cheque at a bank or building society.

 Penalties for Non-Compliance